toolness/hackasaurus-puppet-data/README.md

   * [htmlpad.org](http://htmlpad.org/) - [HTMLPad](https://github.com/hackasaurus/htmlpad), a simple experimental app that allows people to use Etherpad to write and collaborate on HTML, CSS, and JavaScript.
   * [hackpub.hackasaurus.org](http://hackpub.hackasaurus.org) - [hackpub](https://github.com/hackasaurus/hackpub), a simple REST API allowing the X-Ray Goggles to publish shared hacks as static files to Amazon S3.
   * [swarm.hksr.us](http://swarm.hksr.us/) - An experimental [Test Swarm](https://github.com/toolness/testswarm) instance for the Web X-Ray Goggles.

-Note that the [Web X-Ray Goggles](https://github.com/hackasaurus/webxray/) are currently hosted at secure.toolness.com, but they will likely move to this server infrastructure eventually.
+  * webxray.hackasaurus.org - The latest official production release of the [Web X-Ray Goggles](https://github.com/hackasaurus/webxray/).

 Deployment is assumed to target a bare Ubuntu natty server (11.04).
 All other dependencies are automatically installed by the various configuration files in this repository.